-x <- 10
+x <- 10Controlling flow

 Conditionals in functions are used to modify how a function runs, determine what output to return or to return warnings and errors depending on logical statements.
-We’ll look at if
+We’ll look at if and else, as well as functions for combining multiple logical statements. if and else can be used instead of stopifnot, usually in cases where logical statements are more complex or a more elaborate error message is required.

 The following functions are essential for controlling flow in R: